MIT-Emerging-Talent/ET6-CDSP-group-06-repo/3_data_exploration/README.md

 - **Feature importance**: `average_marks`, `num_resource_views`, and
   `total_events` are top predictors

-## 🚀 Next Steps

-The insights from this milestone inform **Milestone 4: Model Development & Evaluation** where we will:

-- Refine predictive models based on EDA insights
-- Implement advanced feature selection techniques
-- Develop comprehensive evaluation frameworks
-- Design intervention strategies based on predictive patterns

 ## 📖 How to Navigate This Work

 1. **Start with**: [`milestone3_key_findings.md`](milestone3_key_findings.md)